 - Do not open the door for anyone.

 Shelter-in-Place remains in effect until lifted by authorized personnel.

 - An “ALL SECURE” EBS message means the threat or emergency is over but it is not safe to leave your shelter area.
 Remain where you are.

 - An “ALL CLEAR” EBS message means you are able to leave your shelter area.

 - The campus will receive an “ALL CLEAR” from the Emergency Broadcast System.
-Campus Security or other authorized personnel will unlock the door to notify you when the emergency has passed.
+Public Safety or other authorized personnel will unlock the door to notify you when the emergency has passed.